Influence of spin fluctuations near the Mott transition: a DMFT study: Discussion of the results

 We note first that $T_{sl}$ saturates at very large $U$ values to (half) the bare magnetic exchange constant $J$, an expected result since only spin dynamics plays a role upon freezing of the charge excitations, leaving $J$ as the only relevant scale.
 More interesting is the net decrease of $T_{sl}$ when $U$ is diminished towards the critical Mott boundary.
 This feature signals a weakening of the spin correlations in the vicinity of the Mott transition, brought by the finite probability of double and zero occupation of the $d$ state (valence fluctuations in the particle-hole symmetric regime).
-Quite intriguing is also that the spin susceptibility continues to display the characteristic signature of the spin liquid even in a regime where the ground state is metallic, close to the coexistence region.
+Quite intriguing is also that the spin susceptibility continues to display the characteristic signature of the spin liquid even in a regime where the ground state is metallic, close to the coexistence region, as seen by the fact that $T_{sl}$ remains finite near the Mott boundary (note that it is difficult to determine $T_{sl}$ precisely in the metallic phase, due to the existence of multiple energy scales).
 This result is reminiscent of a previous study by Parcollet and Georges \cite{Parcollet99}, where the doping-induced Mott transition (at $U=\infty$) within the fully random Heisenberg model was considered.
 These authors showed that the magnetic crossover scale $T_{\rm sl}$ persists at small doping, leading to a slush state of incoherent metal with spin liquid correlations, similar to what we observe here at half-filling in the intermediate Coulomb interaction regime.
-Our last yet most important prediction is the precise connection of the spin liquid scale $T_{sl}$ to the temperature where the bending of the metal-insulator crossover takes place, as manifest from Fig.~\ref{Tsl}.
-This comparison indeed shows that magnetic exchange is responsible for the quenching of the Pomeranchuk effect and the bending of the Mott transition lines.
+Our last and perhaps most important prediction is the existence of a clear link between the spin liquid coherence scale $T_{sl}$ and the temperature where the bending of the metal-insulator crossover lines takes place, as manifest from Fig.~\ref{Tsl}.
+This crucial observation indeed shows that magnetic exchange is responsible for the quenching of the Pomeranchuk effect and the bending of the Mott transition lines, a result previously anticipated on physical grounds.